greyson/GIMP-scripts/README.txt

       appropriate pixels masked off based on the non-alpha regions of the content and elastic regions created by the 'Prepare as 9-patch' option above.

+   Image->Android->Save all resolutions
+      Saves three images into the resources directory specified at running time -- or some other way through batch mode, but I haven't tried that yet.
+Based on the images 'resolution' information (see Scale Image) it will resize the image for all of ldpi, mdpi, and hdpi before saving them into the subdirectories (under the input folder) "drawable-ldpi", "drawable-mdpi", and "drawable-hdpi".

+      This is nearly the culmination of what I was hoping, in some wild dreams, to do... and in curiously short time.
+Now I just want to make this script deal also with images that are not 9-patch images.